-- Printed or electronic copy of this PFA and the appropriately assigned DFA - Electronic device for the student and test examiner to access the test (refer to the Summative Alternate ELPAC Test Administration Manual for a list of supported electronic devices.
-This document is available on the ELPAC Manuals and Instructions web page located at https://www.elpac.org/test-administration/instructions/.) - If the student is assigned the designated support for print-on-demand, a print-on-demand version of the item or stimuli for that test question should be printed ahead of testing and securely destroyed when testing is complete. - Electronic device for the test examiner to begin the testing session - The student's required log-on information (statewide student identifier [SSID] and first name as reported in TOMS/CALPADS) - Any supplemental testing materials needed by the individual student, such as scratch paper, writing tools, objects or manipulatives (see the DFA document, appendix A), picture cards, answer choice cards, or an AAC device; if an AAC device is used by the student, be sure to program the device prior to starting the test session.
+Printed or electronic copy of this PFA and the grade-level- or grade-span-appropriate assigned DFA

+- Electronic device for the student and test examiner to access the test (Refer to the Initial Alternate ELPAC Test Administration Manual for a list of supported electronic devices.
+This document is available on the CAASPP and ELPAC Manuals web page.) - If the student is assigned the designated support for print-on-demand, a print-on-demand version of the item or stimuli for that test question should be printed ahead of testing and securely destroyed when testing is complete. - Electronic device for the test examiner to begin the testing session - The student's required logon information (statewide student identifier and first name as reported in TOMS and CALPADS) - Any supplemental test materials needed by the individual student, such as scratch paper, writing tools, objects or manipulatives (refer to the DFA document, appendix A), picture cards, answer choice cards, or an AAC device.
+(If an AAC device is used by the student, be sure to program the device prior to starting the test session.)